tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > Since a sample of 98 galaxies were shown twice to (different?) volunteers, it is of interest to compare the results for the same galaxies: did the resulting pitch angles, number of arms, etc. all agree ?
 One of the data files available on the GitHub website indicates that this is not the case, but that website is poorly documented.

- In this set of 98 galaxies, we find that 93% have the number of arms the same within +/-1 (53% have exactly the same number of arms).
+ We added a line to point the reader to Lingard et al. (2020) where this is discussed, and also add a comment that in this set of 98 galaxies, we find that 93% have the number of arms the same within +/-1 (53% have exactly the same number of arms).

  We have expanded the reasons why we sometimes miss arms (generally in the clustering part of the process) below.